grandgeorg/easydoc/docs/easydoc.md

 ## Features

-::: details Generates completely offline HTML Website.
+::: details Generates completely local HTML Website.
--	You can just open the resulting HTML-Files in the ```www``` directory locally in a browser.
+-	You can just open the resulting HTML-files in the ```www``` directory locally in a browser.
--	You can also drop / push the ```www``` directory to a HTTP-Server.
+-	You can also drop / push the contents of the ```www``` directory to a HTTP-Server.
 :::